urbit/docs/arvo/clay/permissions.md

 ## %crow

-This is the last group task.
-It retrieves all files and directories in all desks which have permissions set for the group in question.
+This is the last group `task`.
+It retrieves all files and directories in all `desk`s which have permissions set for the group in question.
 It will not return inherited permissions, only those explicitly set.
 It looks like:

 ```hoon
 [%crow nom=@ta]  ::  group usage
 ```

-The `gift:clay` you get back is a `%croz` which looks like:
+The `gift` you get back is a `%croz` which looks like:

 ```hoon
 [%croz rus=(map desk [r=regs w=regs])]  ::  rules for group